Kang-ChangWoo/Bigdata_Community-Detection/README.md

 # Dual Neural Network for Community Detection
+* This repository is designated for storing and submitting term project code for UNIST lecture(2024090_AI51401).

 Our method enhances community detection performance by estimating optimal resolution parameters based on graph structures.
 By utilizing the power of neural networks, we can get optimal resolution parameters.